 NG: So when my co-founder Daphne and I started this company, it was very important for both of us to make the courses free.
 A lot of people have asked us, you know, why not charge a dollar?
 Well, it turns out that a lot of people, the most needy people, especially those outside the U.S. may not even have a dollar or may not even have a credit card.
-I think there'll be plenty of ways to keep the business sustainable and the current e-forces - that the current e-forces (unintelligible) is that if you build a website that's engaging and if you are really changing millions of people's lives, there'll be plenty of ways to keep it sustainable.
+I think there'll be plenty of ways to keep the business sustainable and the current ethos - that the current ethos in Silicon Valley is that if you build a website that's engaging and if you are really changing millions of people's lives, there'll be plenty of ways to keep it sustainable.
 So we have a bunch of ideas, one is maybe to help students interested find jobs.
 But these are things we'll continue to look at over time.

 CONAN: Professor Ng, thank you very much and good luck.

 NG: Thank you.
-It's exciting adventure.
+It's an exciting adventure.